Florida Blue has the best cheap health insurance in Florida. The cheapest option from Florida Blue costs $495 per month before discounts.

 • Ambetter has the cheapest health insurance for about half of the people in Florida.
 Ambetter has the most affordable health coverage in several large cities like Jacksonville, Tampa and Orlando.

-• Keep in mind that the cheapest health insurance plan for you will depend on where you live in Florida.
-For example, AmeriHealth has the most affordable health insurance in Miami-Dade County, but nowhere else.
+• The cheapest health insurance plan for you will depend on where you live in Florida.
+For example, Florida Blue has the most affordable health insurance in Miami-Dade County, but Cigna has the cheapest rates in Port St. Lucie. .

 Best health insurance companies in Florida

-Aetna offers high-quality, affordable health insurance to more than half the people in Florida.
-The company charges $465 per month for its most affordable Silver health plan.
-That's 24% cheaper than the Florida state average.
+The company charges $495 per month for its most affordable Silver health plan.
+That's 23% cheaper than the Florida state average.

 Best-rated health insurance companies in Florida